Tony Butler (rugby union)

-Tony Butler (born 23 April 2002) is an Irish rugby union player who is currently a member of Munster's academy.
-He plays as a fly-half and represents Limerick club Garryowen in the amateur All-Ireland League.
+Tony Butler (born 23 April 2002) is an Irish rugby union player who plays as a fly-half for United Rugby Championship club Munster.

 Early life

-Born in Clare, Butler attended St Flannan's College.
+Born in County Clare, Butler attended St Flannan's College.
 He first began playing rugby with Ennis, forming a half-back partnership with fellow Munster academy member Ethan Coughlan and captaining the club at underage level.
 As well as rugby, Butler was a talented hurler for St Joseph's Doora-Barefield, and started for Clare in their defeat against Limerick in the 2019 Munster Minor Hurling Championship final.
 He also helped St Flannan's win their first Dr Harty Cup in 15 years in March 2020.
 As student at the University of Limerick studying construction management and engineering, Butler joined Limerick club Garryowen ahead of the 2021–22 All-Ireland League.

 Munster

 Butler progressed through the Munster youths system and, in September 2021, captained a Munster Development XV against Ulster.
 His debut for Munster's 'A' team followed in November, and in the same month Butler joined Munster's academy.
 Butler was registered with Munster's Champions Cup squad in December 2021 following the disruption caused by the province's recent tour to South Africa, and made his senior competitive debut for the province in their opening 2021–22 Champions Cup fixture away to English club Wasps on 12 December 2021, coming on as a replacement for Joey Carbery in the province's 35–14 win, alongside fellow Ennis RFC men Ethan Coughlan and Conor Moloney.